ivandj0h/my-aipro-backend/README.md

 `Attention!
 This project is still in development.`

 ## Description
 `AI Project Backend` is a backend for the AI Project.
-It is a REST API that allows the user to interact with the AI Project database.
+The application should allow users to add, edit, view and delete AI projects, and provide visual reports of the project's status, progress, and other key performance indicators (KPIs).

 ## Installation
 1. Clone the repository